rodrigoolmos/tfm/README.md

 │   ├── diabetes.model
 │   ├── heart_attack.model
 │   └── lung_cancer.model
-└── vivado: contains all de bock diagrams in a tcl format so it can be rebuild
+└── vivado: contains all the bock diagrams in a tcl format so it can be rebuild
     ├── dma
     │   ├── bd.png
     │   ├── constrs_1